The tooth about mouthguards

 According to the Australian Dental Association (ADA), about one-third of traumatic injuries to teeth are sports-related and Sports Medicine Association Australia suggests that 50% of children experience some form of dental injury.

-AFL legend and Hawthorn premiership player Peter Hudson reiterated the mouthguard message, saying that the speed of the game now compared to when he played meant mouthguards are now crucial.
+AFL legend and Hawthorn premiership player Peter Hudson reiterated the mouthguard message, saying that the speed of the game now compared to when he played meant mouthguards are now crucial for protecting your teeth.

 “Mouthguards were only just coming in to the game during my time and I certainly saw a few incidents where people have had their tooth knocked out and they’re trying to find their tooth on the field,” Mr Hudson said.